laurawpaaby/EduChatEval/docs/user_guides/guide.md

 **Classify and Predict**

 Import the classifier and run prediction on the labeled, synthesized data.
-In this case only the `tutor messages` are of interest, as it is the feedback types provided by the llm that are being analyzed.
+In this case only the `tutor messages` are of interest, as it is the feedback types provided by the LLM that are being analyzed.
 ```python
 from educhateval import PredictLabels